OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/boolean_logic/screencast/slides.md

 - George Boole (1815-1864)
 - Basis of all things programming: Will define
-- Define conditions (true or false) and combine them
+- Define conditions (True or False) and combine them

 ---